The facts

 • People who ride motorcycles and scooters are among the most vulnerable road users in a crash.

-• While the number of motorcycles and motorcycle riders has increased over the years, motorcycles still only make up around 4% of registered vehicles, with 11% of Victorians holding a motorcycle licence; in the last five years, riders accounted for 20% of deaths and 17% of serious injuries on our roads.
+• The number of motorcycles and motorcycle riders has increased over the years, however motorcycles still only make up around 4% of registered vehicles and around 9% of all Victorian vehicle licence/permit holders are motorcycle licence/permit holders.
+Despite this, in the last five years riders accounted for around 20% of deaths and 17% of serious injuries on our roads.

 • Each year in Victoria around 1,000 people are seriously injured in motorcycle crashes, and in the last five years, an average of 45 motorcycle riders were killed.